 On Wednesday, U.S. Attorney General Merrick Garland vowed that Justice Department prosecutors will pursue those responsible for the riot "at any level."
 He added that in complex cases, it is normal for lesser charges to be processed first, as prosecutors build their case against bigger targets.

 He did not name any individuals who may face prosecution, but said: "There can be no different rules for the powerful and the powerless."

-Late Tuesday, Trump suddenly canceled a Thursday evening press conference at his Florida estate, where he also intended to speak about the deadly attack on the Capitol that led to at least five deaths and more than 130 injuries and saw more than 720 participants charged with crimes.
-Trump said he would instead discuss “important topics” at a January 15 rally in Arizona.
+Late Tuesday, Trump canceled a press conference scheduled for Thursday evening at his Florida estate.
+Trump said he would instead discuss "important topics" at a January 15 rally in Arizona.

 Trump, in a statement, accused the congressional committee investigating the January 6 event of showing "total bias and dishonesty."